apache/felix-atomos/README.md

 If you are using GraalVM CE 19.3.1 Java 11 then you can build all of Atomos, including the substrate examples for Equinox and Felix, with the following single maven build using the `substrate` profile:

-`./mvnw clean install -Pjava8 -Psubstrate`
+`./mvnw clean install -Pjava8 -Psubstrate -Pequinox`

 If using GraalVM CE 19.3.1 Java 8 then you must first use Java 11 for the main Atomos build using the Java 8 profile:

-`./mvnw clean install -Pjava8`
+`./mvnw clean install -Pjava8 -Pequinox`

 Note that `install` target must be used so that Atomos is installed into your local m2 repository.
 This still requires Java 11 to be used to build but the result allows the `atomos.framework` JAR to be used on Java 8.
 Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then run the following maven builds: